usydnlp/InductTGCN/README.md

 ## How to Use
 ### Reproducing results
 Simply run `python main.py --dataset 'R8' --train_size 0.05`

-Part of the code is inspired by https://github.com/tkipf/pygcn and https://github.com/yao8839836/text_gcn, but has been modified.
 ### Arguments description
 | Argument     | Default   | Description |
 | ----------- | ----------- |----------- |